 8. Comfort with reporting issues related to safety

 It’s natural to want to get the job finished on schedule — or even ahead of time — but with a “get it done quick” attitude, accidents happen.
-Top tier organizations emphasize the importance of reporting potential problems before
+Top tier organizations emphasize the importance of reporting potential problems before the occur, or reporting incidents the moment they happen.

 Make sure employees understand that they shouldn’t take shortcuts and that safety is the top priority.
 An accident impacts productivity more than anything in a business, so make sure that the correlation between safety and productivity is understood by all – especially those managers who are evaluated on productivity.